fetchai/cosmpy/docs/stake-optimizer.md

 from cosmpy.crypto.address import Address from cosmpy.aerial.tx import Transaction

-# Use any address with tokens available
+# Use any address with at least the amount of initial_stake available
 key = PrivateKey("XZ5BZQcr+FNl2usnSIQYpXsGWvBxKLRDkieUNIvMOV7=")
 alice = LocalWallet(key)
 alice_address = Address(key)._display